Alley Theatre: History

 In 1977, Nina Vance was invited on the State Department tour of Russian theater, which led to an invitation from Nina to Galina Volchek, director of the Sovremennik Theater of Moscow, to come to Houston to produce Mikhail Roschin’s play, Echelon.
 This marked the first time a Russian had been invited to the U.S. to recreate a play precisely as it appeared in the Soviet Union.

 Having forged alliances with such international luminaries as Edward Albee, Vanessa Redgrave and Frank Wildhorn, landmark theatrical events at the Alley have included the world premieres of Jekyll & Hyde, The Civil War, and in 1998, Not About Nightingales a newly discovered play by Tennessee Williams, which moved to Broadway in 1999 and was nominated for six Tony Awards, including Best Play.

-The Alley is currently led by Artistic Director Rob Melrose and Managing Director Dean R. Gladden.
+The Alley is currently led by Artistic Director Rob Melrose and Managing Director Jennifer Bielstein.

 Texas Monthly writes, no other theatre "in Texas comes close" to the Alley and its "productions often rival Broadway in quality, thanks to its resident acting company (one of the few left in the country) and top-to-bottom production staff."

 On March 1, 2011, Alley Theatre was awarded a Texas Medal of Arts Award by the Texas Cultural Trust, bestowed upon Texas leaders and luminaries in the arts and entertainment industry for creative excellence and exemplary talent.

 The theatre was completely renovated in the mid-2010s but was flooded by Hurricane Harvey and sustained the worst damage of any Houston theatre.
 The Neuhaus Theatre, located on the building's basement level, was filled with seventeen feet of water.
 The company's prop storage, containing close to 100,000 props, was completely destroyed.
 In response to Harvey, the company commissioned a touring children's play that was performed throughout Houston area schools.